MirkMart/Lab_CompGeno/2023/8_DivergenceTime_Estimation/README.md

 **Ancestral dates** are used when you have informations from fossils and you want to constrain, usually between two boundaries, the age of a/multiple specific node/s.

 In this tutorial we are going only towards this latest way.
 Moreover, because it's not a course focused on divergence time estimation and we only need an ultrametric tree for gene family evolutionary analyses, we will use previously estimted divergence time to calibrate our tree.
-In my case I relied on [this](https://resjournals.onlinelibrary.wiley.com/doi/abs/10.1111/syen.12489#:~:text=Molecular%20divergence%20time%20estimates%20revealed,Jurassic%20(approximately%20197.5%20Mya).) and on [time tree](https://timetree.org/) for the root age.
+In my case I relied on the [time tree](https://timetree.org/) database.

 The only file that we have to prepare is a date file in which we have to specify the calibration point.
 It should look something like: